lucatacconi/crunz-ui/.github/README.md

 cp /[BASE_CRUNZUI_PATH]/TasksTreeReader.php /[BASE_CRUNZ_PATH]
 ```

 By default **crunz.ui.sh** batch will search for standard log folder **./var/logs** inside main Crunz folder.
 Therefore, if you want to use standard configuration, you need to create default folder for logs.
-The folder must be accessible and writeable by the Apache user:
+The folder must be accessible and writeable by the Web Server user:
 ```
 cd /[BASE_CRUNZ_PATH]
 mkdir ./var ./var/logs